Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Capability Boundary in Expressions

-To formally characterize these patterns, we design two indicators as criteria for determining whether a question is within or beyond the capability boundary: \begin{packeditemize} \item \textbf{Confidence Differential (ConfDiff)} measures the sign of gap between uncertain and confident trajectory along the reasoning process.
+\textbf{Confidence Differential (ConfDiff)} measures the sign of gap between uncertain and confident trajectory along the reasoning process.
 Specifically, we accumulate the sign up to a given reasoning stage percentage $s\in[0,100]$, and treat the question as beyond the capability boundary if the cumulative value exceeds a threshold $\alpha_s$:

-\item \textbf{Confidence Curvature (ConfCurv)} computes the second derivative of the expression density trajectory to capture its convexity \citep{boyd2004convex}.
+\textbf{Confidence Curvature (ConfCurv)} computes the second derivative of the expression density trajectory to capture its convexity \citep{boyd2004convex}.
 A concave trajectory corresponds to questions within the capability boundary, while a convex trajectory indicates questions beyond it.
 Also, we accumulate the sign of convexity up to a reasoning stage percentage $s$ and treat the question as beyond the capability boundary if the value exceeds a threshold $\beta_s$: